LorenzDuremdes/Second-Brain/time trial.md

 2. why is time trialing also known as "race of truth"?^[The Cyclist's Training Bible, p.
 19]
 	1. because there's not much you can do tactically to hide your limiter.
 It's just you and the clock.
 		1. unlike e.g. a bad climber (he can simply go to the front and slowly retreat to the back during a climb)

+# equipment
+1. how could it make sense that aero overshoes save so many watts relatively?
+	1. ◇exponential air resistance at top of pedal stroke